Ggs91/ShareMyHobby/README.md

 Every user has a Dashboard which dislpays the events the user created with their current status (past/future event).

+## Special features:

+Private conversations as soon as 2 users follow each other.

+Algorithme that display on the home page a sample of the latest events that the current user might be interested in.
+It selects the latest events in the current user department/area that have the same categories as the most liked ones by the user.

 ## Authors
 * **Émilie Douvier** - https://github.com/Emilie-D
 * **Bano Traoré** - https://github.com/banotraore